Xastir/Xastir/INSTALL.md

 ### Enabling Weather Alerts:

-You must have Shapelib compiled into Xastir.
-Xastir now comes with Shapelib support built-in.
-PRCE/dbfawk are optional.
+You must have Shapelib compiled into Xastir, which also requires the PCRE2 library and its development headers to be installed.
 Install NOAA shapefile maps as specified in README.MAPS.
 These files must be installed into the /usr/local/share/xastir/Counties/ directory.
 You may use this script to download/install them for you: